PRAYING PARENTS & A LITTLE EVANGELIST

 BOB COULTER: FROM SKEPTIC TO FELLOW SERVANT

-From that point on, Bob Coulter became an active part of the ministry.
-In love for Jesus and the Covingtons, Bob and his wife Ginny have tirelessly served in the work of TMCI.
-Among the blessings they provide is hosting the TMCI Annual Conference each year.
+From that point on, Bob Coulter became an active part of the ministry of The Missionary Chruch International.
+In love for Jesus and the Covingtons, Bob and his wife Ginny tirelessly served in the work of TMCI.
+Among the blessings they provided was hosting the TMCI Annual Conference each year.

-As Judy continues to manage the responsibilities of the office, Bishop Bob Coulter coordinates and cares for the TMCI flock.
+As Judy continued to manage the responsibilities of the office, Bishop Bob Coulter coordinated and cared for the TMCI flock, till he passed in January 2022.
 He was Ben’s choice to take his place because of his faithfulness in church leadership and (more importantly) his deep love for the Lord Jesus.
 Bishop Covington knew that the vision of the ministry would go forward under his care.

 TMCI 'TO THE NATIONS'

-Through this ministry partnership, TMCI put the Martinez’ in contact with wonderful individuals and pastors who helped support and encourage them over the years.
+Through this ministry partnership, TMCI put the Martinezes in contact with wonderful individuals and pastors who helped support and encourage them over the years.
 Mitch & Debbie joined TMCI in March of 1992 and arrived on the field in July 1992.
-Since that time they have planted 5 churches there and built or been involved in the construction of over thirty churches and schools.
+Since that time, they have planted five churches and built or been involved in the construction of over thirty churches and schools.
 The largest project was the Christian school which the Lord laid on Debbie’s heart as she witnessed the tremendous opportunity and need where they lived in La Vega.
 La Vega Christian School continues to thrive today.
-It is a 32 classroom three-story facility on a three-acre parcel of land.
-It has 500 students enrolled, and a staff of over 75 (full and part-time) employees.
+It is a 32-classroom three-story facility on a three-acre parcel of land.
+There are more than 500 students enrolled, and a staff of over 75 (full and part-time) employees.
 For more than 13 years they have been operating this school.
 Mitch has also developed a TV production studio and they are currently producing two weekly programs there on the school campus.

 “WELL DONE THOU GOOD AND FAITHFUL SERVANT, ENTER INTO YOUR REWARD”